errakeshm/price-tracker-spring-batch/README.md

 ## Overview
 - The application tracks the prices of products.
-- Schedule is set based on a cron expression
+- Schedule is set based on a cron expression which is defined in scheduler.properties
 - Concepts utilized : Spring batch, Multi threading, Spring scheduler, Design patterns (Visitor, Fluent)

 ## Functionalities (Under Development)
 - You can add a list of urls in beans.xml.
+The url can have reference in url.properties
-- You can add an url using a rest service
+- You can add an url(for tracking) using a rest service, view the price list for a product, view the product information
-- Right now the data is printed straight to the console.
+- The data is printed straight to the console also the price is tracked through an in memory h2 database.
+The database can be swapped with another database.

 ```